EVNdevs/EVN-arduino/docs/sensors/evngesturesensor.rst

     Returns red light reading from sensor.

+    Does not work when Colour Mode is disabled.

     :returns: Red reading

 .. function:: uint16_t readGreen(bool blocking = true)

     Returns green light reading from sensor.

+    Does not work when Colour Mode is disabled.

     :returns: Green reading

 .. function:: uint16_t readBlue(bool blocking = true)

     Returns clear blue reading from sensor.

+    Does not work when Colour Mode is disabled.

     :returns: Blue reading